bkawula/django-swiftbrowser/README.md

 	ln -s ../swiftbrowser swiftbrowser

-3) Adopt myproj/settings.py to your needs, especially settings for Swift and static file directories.
+3) Adopt myproj/settings.py to your needs, especially settings for Swift.

-4) Update myproj/urls.py and include swiftbrowser.urls:
+4) Update myproj/urls.py and include swiftbrowser.urls and add it to the url patterns.

     import swiftbrowser.urls